michaelmathiaa/react-project-math-formulas/README.md

 # Cognitive Corner

-Welcome to my first React project.
+Welcome to my first React project, Cognitive Corner.
 This is an archive of philosophers that allows users to learn a little about philosophers and add a philosopher to the list.
+This is a growing list so feel free to add as many as you like.

 ## Usage